 Seby B. Jones Cancer Center

-The Seby B. Jones Regional Cancer Center, consisting of medical oncology and radiation oncology, opened in 1993 on the Watauga Medical Center campus.
+The Seby B. Jones Regional Cancer Center, consisting of medical oncology and radiation oncology, opened in 1993 on the Watauga Medical Center campus and recently celebrated their 20 year anniversary.
 In 2002, an 8000 sq. ft. addition was opened to accommodate the growing regional demand for medical oncology services.
 The Cancer Center offers a multidisciplinary approach to the prevention, diagnosis and treatment of cancers.
 Through advanced technology and a highly trained staff, the Center offers exceptional diagnostic and treatment procedures that include radiation, chemotherapy, biotherapy, immunotherapy, prostate brachytherapy and hormonal treatments.
 Download Cancer Center brochure.

 The Cancer Center was among the first few North Carolina facilities to offer a new treatment modality called intensity modulated radiation therapy or IMRT.
 This unique form of treatment is the most advanced method available to deliver high dose radiation to destroy cancer cells while minimizing risk to normal tissues.
 IGRT (image guided radiation therapy) is the added component of a high quality x-ray system or "on-board" imager that allows quick and precise adjustments of a patient's target volume for greater accuracy.
 Examples of sensitive tissues that can now be "sculpted" around include the prostate, spinal cord, optic nerve and salivary glands.